Syndamia/devrix-job-board/README.md

 - form and input styling
 - pages that have only a form inside them (for example, the [`create offer`](https://github.com/Syndamia/devrix-job-board/blob/main/src/views/create-offer.php) page)

-**Note**: on the landing page, job offers have a picture to the right side of them.
-This is by design, since the template originally had them and without them, the job offers look weird/bad.
-There is no functinality behind them, they're static and purely aesthetical.

 ## Tools

 This repo contains some tools that could be useful during setup and development of the app.
 They're all located in the `tools` folder.